 Considering the key reasons for desk rejections, which often relate to writing style, such as incomprehensive writing, poor structure, accidental plagiarism, and weak argumentation, it is advisable to have your manuscript professionally edited before resubmitting it elsewhere.

 Professional publication support, like that provided by Editage, can significantly increase your chances of acceptance.
 Editage offers services for editing and formatting your manuscript, conducting professional plagiarism checks, ensuring proper formatting of graphs and figures to meet journal requirements, and reviewing your journal choice.
-You can receive a 30% discount on their services if you sign up via Master Academia.

 Additionally, it is highly valuable to have your manuscript undergo a review before submission.
 For PhD students, supervisors should provide this review, but seeking feedback from colleagues and peers can also be advantageous.